docelic/fluence/README.md

 It uses file-based storage versioned using Git.
 Wiki pages are created as files and directories on disk and they can be modified in Fluence or via filesystem directly.

-Fluence uses Bootstrap 4 and jQuery 3.4.1 slim.
+Fluence uses latest versions: Bootstrap 4.4.0, jQuery 3.4.1 slim, InscrybMDE 1.11.6.

 ## Installation and Startup